carlonluca/lqtutils/README.md

 It is also possible to omit the name of the setter in the declaration.
 This results in the auto-generation of a setter with the name "set_<property name>".
 To obtain this behavior, simply use the variants of the above macros with the suffix "_AS".
 This should work for all property types: ro, rw, ref and all gadget props.

+### Custom Setter

+It is possible to declare a property leaving out the setter.
+The setter con be implemented with a slot explicitly, by writing a method named "set_<propname>" returning void.

 ### Complete List of Available Macros

 For QObjects: